React Native SDK quick start guide

 Step 5: Displaying Ansa UI

-The Ansa SDK provides a complete wallet UI component via the ManagedAnsaBalanceScreen
+The Ansa SDK provides a complete wallet UI component via the ManagedAnsaBalanceScreen that can be dropped into your app.

-You can instantiate the view using the following:
+You can instantiate the view like so:

 import { ManagedAnsaBalanceScreen } from 'ansa-react-native';